abhinayp/products-monorepo/README.md

 **Cart Service** - A service that handles user cart like what items are in it, adding, deleting.
 Metrics like tax, subtotal, total.

+**Orders Service** - A service that takes in orders places by a user and keeps track of it

+**Payment Service** - A service that charges payment of an order

 **API Gateway** - Entrypoint to all microservices, /MICROSERVICE_NAME will redirect to respective microservice. this helps avoid too many environment or config variables for domains

 **Websockets** - Provide real time updates to browser for all active tabs.
 (Planning to make this part of api gateway instead of calling it directly)